LloydDunn/task_list_app_deployment_terraform/README.md

 - Can you successfully access the application from the provided URL on AWS?
 - Any issues querying the database from the web app?
 Can you connect to it?
 How does your deployed web app know about the database connection details?

 Finally, how could you gain visibility if something goes unexpectedly wrong when trying to access some information within the database?
 You may find some useful information in the `server logs` ...

 To test all this, once your application is deployed, you can open the **Network** tab under your browser DevTools, navigate to `/dashboard` and search for a request named `tasks`, what's the response you're getting?

 The aim is to get a `200` but that's probably not what's happening right now.
 Check out some of the tips in the next sections to help with investigating that.

-## Some tips
+## A few tips

 ### 5xx HTTP Responses